Villavu/Simba/Doc/sphinx/docdoc.rst

 .. note::
     The build instructions are for Linux only.
 If you want to build the doc on Windows, you are on your own.
-The sphinx resource site if probably a good place to start.
+The sphinx resource site is probably a good place to start.

 Writing documentation